srimuthurajesh/Tech-Notes/Java/01_spring_core.md

 -it will force to define afterPropertiesSet(), destroy() methods

 **Annotations to remember**:
+@Controller  - for controller classes
+@RequestMapping  - URI mapping for controller classes
+@ResponseBody - sending object as Response
+@pathVariable - for mapping dynamic value from URI to handler method arg
 @Autowired
 @Component
-@Qualifier("beanName")
+@Qualifier("beanName")  - to avoid ambiguos with same class name
 @Bean
 @Configuration
-@PostContruct
-@PreDestroy
 @ComponentScan("com.controller")
 @PropertySource("classpath:rasna-info.properties")
 @Value()
 @WebServlet("/getapi")  - add servlet-api in pom.xml -> create servlet-> putur code in doGet()
 @Service -* same as component, jused for service layer
 @Repository- *same as component, used for persistance layer, translates any persistence related exceptions into a Spring’s DataAccessException
+@PostContruct
+@PreDestroy
 @Transactional : beingtransaction,transaction.commit are not needed.. to enable this we need @EnableTransactionManagement in java file or in xml file //<tx:annotation-driven transaction-manager="myTransactionManager" />
+@Aspect @Before @After @Pointcut
+@EnableWeSecurity